-Using the power of artificial intelligence and machine learning, Lyrebird offers new speech synthesis solutions (as both a voice-imitation algorithm and a soon-to-be-released developer API) that let users create entire speeches or conversations using a chosen voice or voices speaking text tailored for their needs.
+Using the power of artificial intelligence and machine learning, Lyrebird offers new speech synthesis solutions (as both a voice-imitation algorithm and a soon-to-be-released developer API) that let users create entire speeches or conversations using a chosen voice or specific voices speaking text tailored to their needs.

 These new tools can be used to give voice (say, that of a popular actor or other recognizable celebrity) to personal digital assistant devices, for the readings of audio books, in animated movies or video games, and for bringing a human touch to devices used by people with disabilities, for example.

 But other potential uses are quite disturbing, and seem limited only by the imagination of the user.
 The company’s own demo (which you can hear online) synthesizes the voices of Donald Trump, Barack Obama and Hillary Clinton.
 The approximations are good, but if and when they are perfect, the ability to mimic a politician’s voice opens up some illegal, immoral and possibly unsurvivable consequences.

 And the potential for perfect voice simulations is quite good: several advanced technology companies are using sophisticated artificial intelligence and machine learning techniques so that their software can actually learn how to speak better.
 The development team at Lyrebird says they can clone anyone’s voice by simply listening – the AI-driven software can mimic a person’s voice and get it to speak any text, based on hearing just a few seconds of source audio recording.

 It’s not just Lyrebird, although their product is fast and flexible: companies like Google (DeepMind), Adobe (Project VoCo), Baidu (Deep Voice) and Intel (Speech Plus) are all creating life-like synthesized voices using AI.